WenjieDu/PyPOTS/docs/faq.rst

 Join PyPOTS
 ^^^^^^^^^^^
-.. _becoming-a-maintainer:
+.. _becoming-a-volunteer:

-Becoming a Maintainer
+Becoming a Volunteer Developer
-"""""""""""""""""""""
+""""""""""""""""""""""""""""""
-To join the team and become a maintainer of PyPOTS, you should
+To become a member of PyPOTS volunteer development team, you should

 1. love open-source science and be active on GitHub;
 2. be familiar with the PyPOTS codebase and have made at least one pull request merged into branch ``main`` of PyPOTS,